Vareš: Medieval

 The remains of the medieval royal city and castle Bobovac were recently proclaimed as national monuments, as was the Catholic Church of St. Michael in the town of Vareš.
-Oldest preserved Catholic church in Bosnia can be found in the town, built in early 17th century.
+The oldest preserved Catholic church in Bosnia can be found in the town, built in the early 17th century.

-The town was earlier dominated by Catholic population.
+The town was earlier dominated by the Catholic population.
 The church books are among the oldest preserved in Bosnia and date back to 1643.

 Austro-Hungarian Empire

-During the Austrian rule of Bosnia and Herzegovina the iron-works of Vareš were an important exporter of various iron products to the rest of the Habsburg empire.
-In 1891, the first blast furnace in Bosnia and Herzegovina was built there.
+During the Austrian rule of Bosnia and Herzegovina, the ironworks of Vareš were an important exporter of various iron products to the rest of the Habsburg empire.
+In 1891, the first blast furnace in Bosnia and Herzegovina was built.
 That blast furnace still exists, but it ceased its operations in 1990.

 World War I

-In the 1910s World War I, men of the town were subject to draft, and served in the regiment BH-1, formally based in Sarajevo.
+In the 1910s World War I, men of the town were subject to the draft and served in the regiment BH-1, formally based in Sarajevo.
 They mostly saw action in the Italian and Galician fronts.
 The church bell was taken and melted so it could be used to produce war material.